fresh8/governance/doc/0002-github-repository-topics.md

 ## Decision

-To clarify the state of repositories that are within Github, here are some basic tags to use which will allow others to see the type, state, and ownership at a glance.
+To clarify the state of repositories that are within Github, here are some topics to use which will allow others to see the type, state, and ownership at a glance.

 ### Type
 * `service` - A project that runs a single or multiple services within the Fresh8 stack, e.g. ConnectedVentures/f8-watson, ConnectedVentures/f8-console.